selan-ufrn/projeto_cowsay/README.md

 ## The `BillBoard` class

 The second entity is the `BillBoard` class that represents a frame where the user's message should be displayed on.
 The text is always surrounded by a frame.
-The frame of a single line message is different from a multiline message, as depicted below.
+The frame of a single line message is different from a multi-line message, as depicted below.

 ```
  _______________________________